danielkalen/node-syntax-error/readme.markdown

-# syntax-error
+# syntax-error-plus

 Detect and report syntax errors in source code strings.
+This is a fork of [node-syntax-error](https://github.com/substack/node-syntax-error) with the difference being that the exported module accepts an options object as the 2nd argument which will be passed to [acorn parser](https://github.com/ternjs/acorn)

 [![build status](https://secure.travis-ci.org/substack/node-syntax-error.png)](http://travis-ci.org/substack/node-syntax-error)